-Configuring Static Use the Security > IPv6 Source Guard > Static Configuration page to bind a static Bindings for IPv6 address to a port.
-Table entries include a MAC address, IPv6 global unicast address, Source Guard entry type (Static-IPv6-SG-Binding, Dynamic-ND-Binding, Dynamic-DHCPv6-Binding), VLAN identifier, and port identifier.
+Configuring Static Use the Security > IPv6 Source Guard > Static Binding page to bind a static address Bindings for IPv6 to a port.
+Table entries include a MAC address, IPv6 global unicast address or address prefix, entry type (Static-IPv6-SG-Binding, Dynamic-ND-Binding, Dynamic-DHCPv6-Binding), VLAN identifier, and port identifier.

-◆ Traffic filtering is based only on the source IPv6 address, VLAN ID, and port number.

-- Static addresses entered in the source guard binding table are automatically configured with an infinite lease time. - When source guard is enabled, traffic is filtered based upon dynamic entries learned via ND snooping, DHCPv6 snooping, or static addresses configured in the source guard binding table. - Static bindings are processed as follows: - If there is no entry with same and MAC address and IPv6 address, a new entry is added to binding table using static IPv6 source guard binding. - If there is an entry with same MAC address and IPv6 address, and the type of entry is static IPv6 source guard binding, then the new entry will replace the old one. - If there is an entry with same MAC address and IPv6 address, and the type of the entry is either a dynamic ND snooping binding or DHCPv6 snooping binding, then the new entry will replace the old one and the entry type will be changed to static IPv6 source guard binding. - Only unicast addresses are accepted for static bindings.
+- Traffic filtering is based only on the source IPv6 address or address prefix, VLAN ID, and port number. - Static addresses entered in the source guard binding table are automatically configured with an infinite lease time. - When source guard is enabled, traffic is filtered based upon dynamic entries learned via ND snooping, DHCPv6 snooping, or static addresses configured in the source guard binding table. - An entry with same MAC address and a different VLAN ID cannot be added to the binding table. - Static bindings are processed as follows: - If there is no entry with same and MAC address and IPv6 address/prefix, a new entry is added to binding table using static IPv6 source guard binding. - If there is an entry with same MAC address and IPv6 address/prefix, and the type of entry is static IPv6 source guard binding, then the new entry will replace the old one. - If there is an entry with same MAC address and IPv6 address/prefix, and the type of the entry is either a dynamic ND snooping binding or DHCPv6 snooping binding, then the new entry will replace the old one and the entry type will be changed to static IPv6 source guard binding. - Only unicast addresses are accepted for static bindings.

-- ◆ Port The port to which a static entry is bound. - ◆ VLAN ID of a configured VLAN (Range: 1-4093) - ◆ MAC Address A valid unicast MAC address. - ◆ IPv6 Address A valid global unicast IPv6 address.
+- Port The port to which a static entry is bound. - ◆ VLAN ID of a configured VLAN (Range: 1-4094) - MAC Address A valid unicast MAC address. - ◆ IPv6 Address/IPv6 Prefix A valid global unicast IPv6 address or address prefix.
 This address must be entered according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
 One double colon may be used in the address to indicate the appropriate number of zeros required to fill the undefined fields.

-- VLAN VLAN to which this entry is bound. - ◆ MAC Address Physical address associated with the entry. - ◆ Interface The port to which this entry is bound. - ◆ IPv6 Address IPv6 address corresponding to the client. - ◆ Type Shows the entry type: - DHCP Dynamic DHCPv6 binding, stateful address.

-- ND Dynamic Neighbor Discovery binding, stateless address. - STA Static IPv6 Source Guard binding.
+- ◆ VLAN VLAN to which this entry is bound. - MAC Address Physical address associated with the entry. - ◆ Interface The port to which this entry is bound. - IPv6 Address/IPv6 Prefix IPv6 address or address prefix corresponding to the client. - ◆ Type Shows the entry type: - DHCP Dynamic DHCPv6 binding, stateful address. - ND Dynamic Neighbor Discovery binding, stateless address. - STA Static IPv6 Source Guard binding.